ingo/ingo.github.io/_recipes/cpk_thai_crunch_salad.md

 time: 45 minutes
 title: Copy Cat CPK Thai Crunch Salad
 ---

+This recipe combines a variety of fresh vegetables, grilled chicken, and a homemade lime cilantro Thai peanut dressing, all topped with crispy baked wontons.
+This lighter salad rendition replicates the Thai Crunch Salad made famous by California Pizza Kitchen restaurants.
+It piles mixed crunchy vegetables, grilled chicken and wonton strips atop mixed greens.
+The Thai peanut dressing gets its trademark flavor from lime, cilantro and red curry paste.
+Make it at home for a restaurant-quality meal with a healthier spin.
 This recipe is a homemade version of the popular Thai Crunch Salad from California Pizza Kitchen.
 The author, Judith Scharman, simplified the original recipe and made it healthier without compromising on the taste.
 It's a great salad to prepare in advance and enjoy throughout the week.

 ### Ingredients